AlbertoFDR/web-security-class/website/source/browser/web.to.app.md

 ### Local Web Server Discovery

 As the reader may be wondering, a website could create scanner of localhost to check for Local Web Servers.
 One example of this behavior was found in a [bank](https://www.theregister.com/2018/08/07/halifax_bank_ports_scans/), where the bank scanned computers to try to find any general Remote Access Trojans (RATs).
 Another example was found in [Ebay](https://nullsweep.com/why-is-this-website-port-scanning-me/), where the same behavior was observed.

+# File System Access API (a.k.a.
+Native File System API)

+I recently discovered the [FSA API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API) ([article](https://developer.chrome.com/articles/file-system-access/)), a powerful Web API that enables websites to interact with the file system and edit files.
+One notable example of this API in action is in Visual Studio, where users can read and modify files seamlessly.
+With FSA API, it's possible to edit your project folder directly from the browser, making it easy to update your local code from the website.
+By using this API, users can grant access (accepting the popup) to specific files or folders, giving websites the ability to make local modifications to them.
+Take a look at this [demo webpage](https://googlechromelabs.github.io/text-editor/).
+Although it's not a standard API, it has been implemented in browsers like Chromium, Microsoft Edge and Chrome.
+Partially supported by Opera and Safari.

 ## References: